 The Competitors: the SMOK Morph 219W vs. the Vaporesso Polar vs. the SMOK G-Priv 220W

 The Vaporesso Polar

-The Vaporesso Polar is a dual-18650 mod that features a 2″ TFT (not a touchscreen) and carries the new Omni 4.0 board that enables such functions as the custom curve modes, as well as its 220W output.
+The Vaporesso Polar is a dual-18650 mod that features a 2″ TFT (not a touchscreen).
+And it carries the new Omni 4.0 board that enables such functions as the custom curve modes and its 220W output.

 The Polar stands at over 144mm (5.6 inches) with the tank.
 The tank in the kit is the Vaporesso Cascade Baby SE tank that has a 6.5ml e-juice capacity and uses sub-ohm GT mesh coils.